Image Image

 Types of DUI Charges in Mascoutah, IL

-DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
+In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
 Here are the DUI charge types most commonly seen in Mascoutah, IL courts:

 First-Time DUI (Class A Misdemeanor)